freckletonj/cda_machine_learners/think_big_2023/README.md

 docker-compose up -d --scale celery_worker=NUM_WORKERS
 ```
 **WARNING:** Make sure you have enough RAM to run the number of workers you want.
 LLMs are memory intensive.
-You can change the allocated amount of RAM in the Docker desktop settings.
+You can change the allocated amount of RAM in the Docker desk

 ### Stopping
 To stop a container that is running in the background, use the following command: